rjones30/dask_treeplayer/README.md

 To use this module, just copy dask_treeplayer.py into the PYTHONPATH that also incldues the pyroot libraries needed to import ROOT.
 One simple solution is just to place it in the local ROOT $ROOTSYS/lib directory.
 This ensures that any custom configuration applied to the header of dask_treeplayer.py during installation is permanently associated with the build of ROOT on the local platform that it is configured to work with.

 ## Quick start
 Place a copy of dask_treeplayer.py in your $ROOTSYS/lib directory, or somewhere else in your PYTHONPATH that also contains $ROOTSYS/lib.
-Open this copy of dask_treeplayer.py in a text editor and look at the values assigned to the following global configuration constants.
+Open this copy of dask_treeplayer.py in a text editor and look at the values assigned to the following global configuration constants near the top of the module.
 ```
 # Check that these constants apply to the local cluster environment
 ssh = "ssh"